awsdocs/aws-systems-manager-user-guide/doc_source/distributor-getting-started-restrict-access.md

-# Step 3: Control User Access<a name="distributor-getting-started-restrict-access"></a>
+# Step 3: Control User Access to Packages<a name="distributor-getting-started-restrict-access"></a>

 Using IAM policies, you can control who can create, deploy, and manage packages\.
-You also control which Run Command and State Manager\\ API actions they can perform on managed instances\.
+You also control which Run Command and State Manager API actions they can perform on managed instances\.

 **ARN Format**
 User\-defined packages are associated with document ARNs and have the following format: